-At some point, perhaps you questioned their sincerity and insta-adoration?
+Perhaps you questioned their sincerity and instant adoration?
 Maybe you even had doubts about them such as, “Is this person psycho or is it love at first sight?”
 After all, how can someone really know you well enough after just a few weeks (or a few days) to see all of your admirable qualities in such technicolor magnificence?
 How can someone who barely knows you seriously love you in such a short amount of time and be willing to commit to you so quickly?

-A client once asked, “Well come on, what guy wouldn’t fall for a beautiful woman who says you’re the most amazing man she’s ever known and best sex she’s ever had?”
+Some clients will remark, “Well come on, what guy wouldn’t fall for a beautiful woman who says you’re the most amazing man she’s ever known and best sex she’s ever had?”
 Actually, quite a lot of men and women don’t fall for it.
-In fact, they become skeptical and concerned especially if the compliments are way over the top and they’re being pressured to make a fast commitment (e.g., going engagement ring shopping after only a week or wanting to move in together right away).
+In fact, they become skeptical and concerned.
+Especially if the compliments are way over the top and they’re being pressured to make a fast commitment.
+For example, going engagement ring shopping after only a week or wanting to move in together right away.

 Relationships with narcissists, borderlines, histrionics, sociopaths — whatever the DSM classification may be — begin in reverse.
 Meaning the relationship starts with a really intense, decadent dessert, and by the relationship’s end you’re dumpster diving for the measliest scraps of sustenance.
 A relationship between two emotionally mature individuals with boundaries and healthy senses of self develops steadily over time and builds up to dessert after pesky little things like friendship, intimacy and trust have been established.

 Not so with narcissists and other emotional predators and con artists.
 They’re like the stereotypical used car salesmen or saleswomen of relationships.